JetBrains/projector-docker/README.md

 ./run-container.sh [containerName]
 ```

-Both instructions will run **nginx** and **projector with IDEA** locally.
+Both instructions will run **nginx** and **projector with IDE** locally.

-To access projector with IDEA, use <http://localhost:8080/projector/>.
+To access projector with IDE, use <http://localhost:8080/projector/>.

-## Accessing IDEA run on another machine
+## Accessing IDE run on another machine

-If you want to access IDEA run on another host, you need to change page parameters.
+If you want to access IDE run on another host, you need to change page parameters.
 Here are the default parameters, so you probably need to change `localhost` in both places to needed IP: <http://localhost:8080/projector/?host=localhost&port=8887>.

 ## Script list
 ### `clone-projector-core.sh`